Many hospitals and clinics around the world have added massage and esthetics to the integrative care of their patients.

 - What positioning would be most comfortable?

-- What qualifications and credentials should an oncology massage therapist possess?
+- What qualifications and credentials should an oncology massage therapist or oncology esthetician possess?

-An oncology massage therapist does not just provide touch therapy during the time of the cancer diagnosis and treatment.
+An oncology trained therapist does not just provide care during the time of the cancer diagnosis and treatment.
 They are also available for follow-up care.
-There may be special considerations following treatment, such as peripheral neuropathy, lymphedema risk, scar tissue, or fatigue that a skilled oncology massage therapist can safely navigate with input from the integrative healthcare team.
+There may be special considerations following treatment, such as peripheral neuropathy, lymphedema risk, scar tissue, or fatigue that a skilled oncology trained therapist can safely navigate with input from the integrative healthcare team.

 Our Resource Page is a valuable tool offering healthcare providers access to: